 Even though you might be far from home, you can still access your accounts and get SLFCU's great service.

-ATMs: You have surcharge-free access to nearly 30,000 ATMs nationwide, and many of these ATMs accept deposits.
+ATMs: You have surcharge-free access to 28,000 ATMs nationwide, and many of these ATMs accept deposits.
 You can enter the zip code or address of your college to find nearby ATMs.

-CU@home Online Banking: From any computer, smartphone, or tablet, you can use CU@home to check your balances, transfer money, pay bills, and more.
+Online Banking: From any computer, smartphone, or tablet, you can check your balances, transfer money, pay bills, deposit checks, and more.

 Give us a call or send us a message: You can talk to us in person to get information or to ask questions.
 Call 505.293.0500 or 800.947.5328.
-If you send us a secure message in CU@home Online, we’ll get back to you by the end of the next business day.
+If you send us a secure message in online banking, we'll get back to you by the end of the next business day.

 « Return to "View All Articles"